phac-nml/submitdatairidanext/README.md

 Pipeline for submitting data to INSDC databases for IRIDA Next.

+# Development Status

+This pipeline is currently in early stage development.
+Several aspects of core functionality are missing, untested and subject to change.
+**This pipeline is incomplete and not ready for production use.**

 # Input

 The input to the pipeline is a standard sample sheet (passed as `--input samplesheet.csv`) that looks like: